microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 ## Step 5 - Verify Consent Opt-Out filtering

 1. Link a user to an appropriate FHIR resource.
-See the FHIR-Proxy configuration [documentation](https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md) for additional details.
+See the FHIR-Proxy configuration [documentation](https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md#linking-users-in-participant-roles-to-fhir-resources) for details.
 Ensure that the linked user is not assigned to the FHIR-Proxy administrator role.

 2. Sample query patient result.![Query patient](./images/ConsentOptOut-Withheld-2.png)